mikesir87/blog.mikesir87.io/_posts/2017-05-24-using-docker-secrets-during-development.md

 category: Blog Post
 tags: [docker]
 uuid: bd0e032a-0a22-4f9a-b39e-716031a28efd
-description: Docker Secrets is awesome.
-Using them in development can be tricky.
-Here are three methods
+description: Docker Secrets are amazing!
+Using them in development can be tricky though.
+Here are three methods to help out.
 image: /images/securing-containers.png
 ---